-Faculty/Institute: Faculty of Science / Department of Informatics Course title: Dependability of Information Systems Course code: KI / EDEP ECTS: 5 Level of course: bachelor Teacher: doc.
+Faculty/Institute: Faculty of Science / Department of Informatics

+Course title: Dependability of Information Systems

+Course code: KI / EDEP

+ECTS: 5

+Level of course: bachelor

+Teacher: doc.
 RNDr.
+Viktor Maškov, DrSc.,

+Term: Winter semester

+Language of instruction: English

+Lectures/exercises: 2/1 per week

+Completion: Exam

-Viktor Maškov, DrSc., Term: Winter semester Language of instruction: English Lectures/exercises: 2/1 per week Completion: Exam Course goal: The course gives introduction into the problem of dependability of information systems.
+Course goal: The course gives introduction into the problem of dependability of information systems.
 The issues of self-checking and self-diagnosis of computing systems will be explained in details during the given course.
 The main subject of the course focuses on the tasks of reliability and fault-tolerance of information system.

 Abstract: 1.
 Introduction to the problems of dependability 2.
 Fault-tolerance of information systems 3.
 Techniques for providing fault-tolerance of information systems 4.
 Self-checking and self-diagnosis at system level 5.
 N-variant programming and object oriented programming 6.
 Exception handling in N-variant programming 7.
 Competing and cooperative concurrent systems 8.
 Conversation in distributed systems 9.
 Coordinated atomic actions 10.
 Dependability of distributed applications 11.
 Using groups of objects for providing fault-tolerance of complex systems 12.
-Dependability concepts with respect to malicious faults Requirements on There are no requirements. student/Prerequisites
+Dependability concepts with respect to malicious faults

+Requirements on The student must answer the question he / she draws during the exam.

+student/Prerequisites The questions are defined by the course syllabus.
+The level of knowledge of specific questions must correspond to the content of the lectures.

 Faculty/Institute: Faculty of Science / Department of Informatics

 Course title: Dependability of Hardware Systems

 Course code: KI / EDHW

 ECTS: 5

 Level of course: bachelor

 Teacher: doc.
 RNDr.
 Viktor Maškov, DrSc.

 Term: Summer semester

 Language of instruction: English

 Lectures/exercises: 2/1 per week

 Completion: Exam

-Course goal: The course gives introduction into the problems of HW system dependability.
-The
+Course goal: The course gives introduction into the problems of HW system

-course gives the knowledge of how to assess the reliability of hardware and gives
+dependability.
+The course gives the knowledge of how to assess the

-the explanation of what reliability control means.
-More attention will be devoted
+reliability of hardware and gives the explanation of what reliability control

+means.
+More attention will be devoted to the fault-tolerance of hardware

-to the fault-tolerance of hardware and to the reliable group communication.
+and to the reliable group communication.

-Abstract: 1.
-Introduction to the problems of dependability of hardware.
+Abstract: Introduction to the problems of dependability of hardware.

 2. Basics of terminology.

 3. Measurement of reliability of HW.

 4. Measures and metrics.

 5. Measurement techniques.

 6. Development of reliable HW.

 7. Reliability control.

 8. Fault-tolerance of hardware.

 9. Redundant structures.

 10. Fault trees.

 11. Fault-tolerance of distributed systems.

 12. Reliable group communication.

-Requirements on There are no requirements.

-student/Prerequisites
+Requirements on The student must answer the question he / she draws during the exam.

+student/Prerequisites The questions are defined by the course syllabus.
+The level of knowledge

+of specific questions must correspond to the content of the lectures.